Ars Pharmaceuticals

 May 13, 2026 — the next print matters because the market wants launch proof, not another small estimate beat.

-canada neffy decision
+Canada neffy decision

 Q2 2026 — a positive decision for neffy 2 mg would add another commercialization path.
 A delay keeps the story US-only for longer.

-aptar litigation update
+Aptar litigation update

 Ongoing — because Aptar is a key supplier, legal headlines here matter more than the average biotech lawsuit.